Compare Internet & Entertainment Bundles

 Do you need entertainment bundling?

 While providers used to offer entertainment extras as a way to entice new customers to sign up to a plan, these days it’s more about the convenience of having your internet and entertainment on the one bill.
-In fact, only 21% of our survey respondents chose their internet plan specifically for its entertainment options.
+In fact, 19% of our survey respondents chose their internet plan specifically for its entertainment options.

 It’s also important to consider whether you will actually use the entertainment add-ons, or if you can find cheaper alternatives elsewhere.
 For example, a set top box might not be as useful now that many of us have smart TVs, gaming consoles or other methods of viewing our streaming services on a TV.
 While it might be tempting when you’re comparing plans, it’s important to consider how much you’ll use these services, and whether any additional costs are worth it.